operator-playground-io/Docker-tile/tutorials/docker-101.md

 The Docker Official Images are a curated set of Docker repositories hosted on Docker Hub.
 They are designed to:

- - Provide essential base OS repositories (for example, ubuntu, centos) that serve as the starting point for the majority of users.
+ - Provide essential base OS repositories (for example, ubuntu, centos) that serve as the starting point for most users.

- - Provide drop-in solutions for popular programming language runtimes, data stores, and other services, similar to what a Platform as a Service (PAAS) would offer.
+ - Provide drop-in solutions for popular programming language runtimes, data stores, and other services, like what a Platform as a Service (PaaS) would offer.

- - Exemplify Dockerfile best practices and provide clear documentation to serve as a reference for other Dockerfile authors.
+ - Exemplify Dockerfile best practices and provide a clear documentation to serve as a reference for other Dockerfile authors.

  - Ensure that security updates are applied in a timely manner.
 This is particularly important as many Official Images are some of the most popular on Docker Hub.